mohammadFeiz/r-slider/README.md

-pointStyle | get point index as parameter and should returns point css object | function | optional valueStyle | returns css object for value of points | function | optional lineStyle | returns css object for slider line | function | optional showValue | Makes the point value appear on the point.if false , never show value, if true alwais show value and if not set , show when mouse down on points |boolean or 'fixed' labelStep | show labels based on labelStep from start to end | number | optional editLabel | get value of label as parameter and returns edited label based on value | function | optional labelStyle | get value of label as parameter and returns css object of label | function | optional
+pointStyle | get point index as parameter and should returns point css object | function | optional valueStyle | returns css object for value of points | function | optional lineStyle | returns css object for slider line | function | optional showValue | Makes the point value appear on the point.if false , never show value, if true alwais show value and if not set , show when mouse down on points |boolean or undefined editValue | get point popover value as parameter and returns edited value to show on point |function labelStep | show labels based on labelStep from start to end | number | optional editLabel | get value of label as parameter and returns edited label based on value | function | optional labelStyle | get value of label as parameter and returns css object of label | function | optional